 Can a Ruptured Disc Be Prevented?

 Accidents, sudden injuries, or genetic disorders are clearly risk factors that cannot be foreseen or prevented.
 However, if a disc herniates or bulges due to gradual deterioration, there are a variety of things you can do to stop or slow the process.
 Since damaged discs often have to do with a weakened disc wall, restoring some elasticity is crucial.
 Try to drink plenty of water, stretch frequently, stop smoking, and eat foods like salmon and nuts that are high in healthy oils like omega fatty acids.
 Dark, leafy greens are also high in antioxidants, which can stop free radicals from damaging your body’s tissues.
 Additionally, dropping a few pounds means that there is less spinal pressure on your brittle discs.
-Make sure to talk to your doctor before you embark on any routine of exercise or diet.
+Make sure to talk to your physician before you embark on any routine of exercise or diet.

 Resorption and Ruptured Discs